Skidmore College

 Skidmore College is a private liberal arts college in Saratoga Springs, New York.
-Approximately 2,650 students are enrolled at Skidmore pursuing a Bachelor of Arts or Bachelor of Science degree in one of more than 60 areas of study.
+Approximately 2,700 students are enrolled at Skidmore pursuing a Bachelor of Arts or Bachelor of Science degree in one of more than 60 areas of study.

+The college originated from a women's industrial club that was founded by Lucy Skidmore Scribner in 1903 and chartered as a school in 1911.
+In 1922 it grew into Skidmore College, a baccalaureate-degree-granting institution.
+In the late 1960s, the college moved from downtown Saratoga Springs to a newly constructed campus on the city's northern border.
+After a half-century as a women's college, Skidmore became coeducational in 1971.

 History

 Skidmore College has undergone many transformations since its founding in the early 20th century as a women's college.
-The Young Women's Industrial Club was formed in 1903 by Lucy Ann Skidmore (1853–1931) with inheritance money from her husband who died in 1879, and from her father, Joseph Russell Skidmore (1821–1882), a former coal merchant.
-In 1911, the club was chartered under the name "Skidmore School of Arts" as a college to vocationally and professionally train young women.
+The Young Women's Industrial Club was formed in 1903 by Lucy Ann Skidmore (1853–1931) with inheritance money from her husband, who died in 1879, and from her father, Joseph Russell Skidmore (1821–1882), a former coal merchant.
+In 1911, the club was chartered under the name Skidmore School of Arts as a college to vocationally and professionally train young women.
+The school's board of regents finally permitted the granting of baccalaureate degrees in 1922, and the school subsequently changed names to the current Skidmore College.

-Charles Henry Keyes became the first president of the school in 1912, and in 1919 Skidmore conferred its first baccalaureate degrees under the authority of the University of the State of New York.
-By 1922 the school had been chartered independently as a four-year, degree-granting college.